Performance Tuning

 Note

-Depending on the neural network size, Neuron will have a maximum batch size that works optimally on Inferentia.
+Depending on the size of the neural network, Neuron has a maximum batch size that works optimally on Inferentia.
 If an unsupported batch size is used, an internal compiler error message will be displayed.
 A simple way to explore optimal batch size for your specific model is to increment the batch size from 1 upward, one at a time, and test application performance.

 Compiling for pipeline optimization#